npavangouda/jsonCraft/README.md

 ### 6. **User-Friendly Commands**
 - Easily accessible through the **Command Palette** (`Ctrl+Shift+P` or `Cmd+Shift+P`) or the **Context Menu**:
-  - **Command**: `Jsonify: Format JSON`
+  - **Command**: `jsonCraft: Format JSON`
   - **Context Menu**: Right-click in the editor and select **FormatMyJson**.

 ### 7. **Keyboard Shortcuts**
-- Configure your own keyboard shortcuts for the `Jsonify: Format JSON` command to streamline usage.
+- Configure your own keyboard shortcuts for the `jsonCraft: Format JSON` command to streamline usage.

 ---